squaredup/terraform-provider-squaredup/docs/resources/dashboard_ordering.md

 page_title: "squaredup_dashboard_ordering Resource - squaredup"
 subcategory: ""
 description: |-
-  Manage the order of dashboards in a workspace.
-It also allows you to create dashboard folders.
+  Specify the order of dashboards and folders on the navigation bar for a given workspace.
 ---

 # squaredup_dashboard_ordering (Resource)

-Manage the order of dashboards in a workspace.
-It also allows you to create dashboard folders.
+Specify the order of dashboards and folders on the navigation bar for a given workspace.

 ## Example Usage